-2.2.1 Food Safety Management System (Mandatory)
+2.2.1 Food Safety and Quality Management System (Mandatory)

-- 2.2.1.1 A food safety management system shall be documented and maintained in either electronic and/or hard copy form.
-It shall outline the methods the site will use to meet the requirements of the SQF Food Safety Code for Manufacturing, be made available to relevant staff and include: - A summary of the organization's food safety policies and the methods it will apply to meet the requirements of this standard; - ii.
-The food safety policy statement and organization chart; - iii.
-The scope of certification; - iv.
-A list of the products covered under the scope of certification; - v.
-Food safety procedures, pre-requisite programs, food safety plans; and - vi.
-Other documentation necessary to support the development and the implementation, maintenance and control of the SQF System. - 2.2.1.2 All changes made to food safety plans, Good Manufacturing Practices and other aspects of the SQF System shall be validated or justified.
+- 2.2.1.1 A food safety management system shall be documented, maintained in either electronic and/or hard copy form, and made available to relevant staff and include: - i.
+The policy statement and organization chart; - ii.
+The scope of the certification; - iii.
+A list of the products covered under the scope of certification; and - iv.
+Include or reference the written procedures (Good Agricultural Practices, Good Aquacultural Practices and/or Good Production Practices) and other documentation necessary to support the development, implementation, maintenance and control of the SOF System. - 2.2.1.2 All changes made to Food Safety Plans, Good Agricultural/Aquacultural Practices and other aspects of the SQF System shall be validated or justified.